Why do hips ache during pregnancy?

 Approximately 45 % of all pregnant women experience pelvic girdle pain

 Hormonal changes contribute to pelvic girdle pain

 The pelvis has a very stiff and stable group of joints.
 The hormonal changes that come with pregnancy cause a normal relaxation of those joints1.
-This increased mobility needs to be compensated with muscle support and adaptive movement patterns.
+This increased mobility is usually balanced with helpful muscle support and movement patterns.

-But for around 40-50% of women, however, this adaptation process does not occur in a normal fashion, and the PGP cycle develops.
-Unhelpful movement patterns increase pain2, and the pain in turn triggers protective strategies (such as pelvic floor muscle clench) and more pain.
-Eventually this vicious circle leads to less joint control and fear of movement, and explains why those hips ache during pregnancy.
+But for around 40-50% of women, sensitivity in the areas of the pelvic joints occurs and the PGP cycle develops.
+Unhelpful movement patterns increase pain2, and the pain, in turn, triggers protective strategies (such as pelvic floor muscle clenching) and then more pain.
+Eventually this vicious circle leads to more tension and fear of movement, and explains why those hips ache during pregnancy.

 There’s another role of hormones in this cycle that is often overlooked.
 While the hormone relaxin seems responsible for loosening up pelvic ligaments, sex hormones may alter sensitivity to pain3.
 Sex hormones such as estrogen and progesterone fluctuate during pregnancy and add to the pelvic girdle pain cocktail.